WalletScrutiny/WalletScrutinyCom/_android/ng.wallet.app.md

 ---

 Wallets Africa is quite a broad product, the lack of source code makes it impossible to verify this app and there are no statements on their website as to management of private keys.

-Our verdict: This “wallet” is probably custodial but does not provide public source and therefore is **not verifiable**.
+Our verdict: This “wallet” is probably custodial and therefore is **not verifiable**.